 Susan stood down as Editor in the Summer of 2010 and after a long battle with cancer she finally passed away in October 2011.

-Tony Treglown had been one of Peppard News' distributors for several years and stepped up to the Editorship towards the end of 2010.
-It was under Tony's leadership that Peppard News Publications was formed with a brand new constitution and comprising a committee and members to govern the publication of Peppard News.
+Tony Treglown had been one of Peppard News’ distributors for several years and stepped up to the Editorship towards the end of 2010.
+It was under Tony’s leadership that Peppard News Publications was formed with a brand new constitution and comprising a committee, with Tony as Chairman, and members to govern the publication of Peppard News.

 The team actively continues to strive to produce an informative and interesting Newsletter for the Parish of Rotherfield Peppard.